HighGrain · Thinking

 Two dimensions

 The first dimension is what the artefact describes.
-Three options exist along this axis.
-Rules — general operating principles and constraints that govern the whole organisation or a major domain within it.
-Structures — high-level pictures of the organisation's business capabilities or IT estate.
+Three options exist along this axis: Rules — general operating principles and constraints that govern the whole organisation or a major domain.
+Structures — high-level pictures of the organisation’s business capabilities or IT estate.
 Changes — descriptions of specific proposed IT initiatives or solutions.

-The second dimension is how it is described.
-Two options: Business-Focused (accessible, brief, technology-neutral; primary audience is business leaders and architects jointly) or IT-Focused (technical, formal, detailed; primary audience is architects and IT specialists).
+The second dimension is how it is described: Business-Focused (accessible, brief, technology-neutral; primary audience is business leaders and architects jointly) or IT-Focused (technical, formal, detailed; primary audience is architects and IT specialists).

 The six types